-- projects involving information classified TRES SECRET UE/EU TOP SECRET (or equivalent) can NOT be funded - classified information must be marked in accordance with the applicable security instructions in the SAL - information with classification levels CONFIDENTIEL UE/EU CONFIDENTIAL or above (and RESTREINT UE/ EU RESTRICTED, if required by national rules) may be: - created or accessed only on premises with facility security clearing (FSC) from the competent national security authority (NSA), in accordance with the national rules - handled only in a secured area accredited by the competent NSA - accessed and handled only by persons with valid personnel security clearance (PSC) and a need-to-know - at the end of the grant, the classified information must either be returned or continue to be protected in accordance with the applicable rules - action tasks involving EU classified information (EUCI) may be subcontracted only with prior written approval from the granting authority and only to entities established in an EU Member State or in a non-EU country with a security of information agreement with the EU (or an administrative arrangement with the Commission)
+- projects involving information classified TRES SECRET UE/EU TOP SECRET (or equivalent) can NOT be funded - classified information must be marked in accordance with the applicable security instructions in the SAL - information with classification levels CONFIDENTIEL UE/EU CONFIDENTIAL or above (and RESTREINT UE/ EU RESTRICTED, if required by national rules) may be: - created or accessed only on premises with facility security clearance (FSC) from the competent national security authority (NSA), in accordance with the national rules - handled only in a secured area accredited by the competent NSA - accessed and handled only by persons with valid personnel security clearance (PSC) and a need-to-know - at the end of the grant, the classified information must either be returned or continue to be protected in accordance with the applicable rules

-See Commission Decision 2015/544/EU, Euratom of 13 March 2015 on the security rules for protecting EU classified information (OJ L 72, 17.3.2015, p.
+See Commission Decision 2015/444/EU, Euratom of 13 March 2015 on the security rules for protecting EU classified information (OJ L 72, 17.3.2015, p.
 53).